raganwald/raganwald.github.com/_posts/2019-02-09-recursive-regular-expressions-nondeterminism.md

     )*               # End the anonymous non-capturing group, and modify
                      # it so that it matches zero or more times.

-  )                  # End the named, noncapturing group 'balanced'
+  )                  # End the named, non-capturing group 'balanced'

   $                  # Match the end of the input